 - 7.2.1 The Widnes Waterfront EDZ area will become a strategically important 'Gateway' development, linking the region's 'Metropolitan Axis' along the M62 Corridor with the 'Southern Crescent' along the M56.
 The Council appointed the Manchester-based consultancy, building Design Partnership, to undertake a masterplanning exercise in 2002 which provided a framework for the transformation of the southern part of Widnes over six years to create around 2,700 new jobs. - 7.2.2 This Masterplan was agreed in 2003 for the 80 ha.
 Widnes Waterfront site which is located adjacent to the River Mersey.
 It set out a key vision and outputs for the area, to be delivered through a set of projects.
 These include landscaping and environmental upgrades, enhancing existing business premises, road works and signage, marketing and training which engages with local businesses.
 This Masterplan has subsequently been converted into a Supplementary Planning Document. - 7.2.3 £5.59m has been committed from the NWDA to add to the £8m of ERDF and £3m of Halton Borough Council funding to assist with the regeneration.
-This will support the considerable public and private sector investment which is already bringing forward new office developments with industrial park and commercial leisure facilities. - 7.3 3MG Mersey Multimodal Gateway (formerly known as Ditton Strategic Rail Freight Park or DSRFP) - 7.3.1 3MG will utilise brownfield land for rail-related warehousing (up to 325,160m2) new rail sidings, a new link road to the A5300 Knowsley Expressway and the generation of 5,000 jobs over a ten-year period. - 7.3.2 The site is 26 hectares in total and will result in derelict and contaminated land being brought back into productive use.
+This will support the considerable public and private sector investment which is already bringing forward new office and industrial park, retail and commercial leisure developments.

+- 7.3 3MG Mersey Multimodal Gateway (formerly known as Ditton Strategic Rail Freight Park or DSRFP) - 7.3.1 3MG will utilise brownfield land for rail-related warehousing (up to 200,000 M2), new rail sidings, a new link road to the A5300 Knowsley Expressway and the generation of 5,000 jobs over a 10-year period (and potentially up to 8,000 in 15/20 years time). - 7.3.2 The site is 26 hectares in total and will result in derelict and contaminated land being brought back into productive use.
 There will be lasting improvements to the environment and 195 million HGV kms will be removed from the UK road network per annum.
-The cost of the regeneration over five years has been estimated at

-£80m.
-The UDP Public Inquiry Planning Inspectors' Report's recommendations gave clear support for the creation of 3MG, stating that "...through a rare combination of advantages the Rail Freight Park is accepted to be a project of exceptional potential worth."

-- 7.3.3 The Masterplan for this site was approved by Halton Borough Council in December 2004. - 7.3.4 The Supplementary Planning Document for 3MG has been approved for adoption by the Borough Council. - 7.3.5 Planning Permission for 75,000m2 of new rail-related warehousing space has subsequently been granted on the AHC at West Bank.
+The cost of the regeneration over five years has been estimated at £80m.
+The UDP Public Inquiry Planning Inspectors' Report's recommendations gave clear support for the creation of 3MG, stating that "...through a rare combination of advantages the Rail Freight Park is accepted to be a project of exceptional potential worth." - 7.3.3 The Masterplan for this site was approved by Halton Borough Council in December 2004. - 7.3.4 The Supplementary Planning Document for 3MG has been adopted by the Borough Council. - 7.3.5 Planning Permission for 75,000 M2 of new rail-related warehousing space has subsequently been granted to Drawbridge Securities Ltd., for the Innovis development on land formerly owned by AHC at West Bank.

-Planning permission for an extensive landscaping scheme at HBC Fields was secured by Halton Borough Council in January 2006 with implementation planned for 2007.
-Negotiations with Network Rail and design work are on-going over the replacement of the Ditton Junction bridge.
+Planning permission for an extensive landscaping scheme at HBC Fields was secured by Halton Borough Council in 2006 with implementation planned for 2007.
+Negotiations with Network Rail and design work are on-going over the replacement of the Hale Road bridge.

 7.3.6 Common facilities will need to be effectively managed 'in common' for the effective working of 3MG.
-To this end, Halton Borough Council is negotiating the establishment of a management company with AHC Westlink and the O'Connor Group of companies.
+To this end, Halton Borough Council is negotiating the establishment of a management company with the private sector to achieve this.

-A further opportunity for Halton Borough Council is the future disposal and development of 'HBC Fields' at the western side of the freight park, which will facilitate a further 9,300m2.
+A further key issue for Halton Borough Council is the future disposal and development of 'HBC Fields.'